mscherer/joycon2click/README.md

-A quickly written software to convert button push on a Joycon (Nintendo Switch controller) to a regular keypress in order to pass on the next slide on Libreoffice.
+A quickly written software to convert button push on a Joycon (Nintendo Switch controller) to a regular key-press in order to pass on the next slide on Libreoffice.

 # Usage